An Official Website of the Principality of KaharagiaHere's how you know

 The Chancellery is led by the Chancellor of Honours, who is appointed by the Sovereign and serves at the Crown’s pleasure.
 The Chancellor provides oversight and advises the Sovereign on matters relating to honours.
 The office of Chancellor is presently held by The Count Lupro, who also serves as Secretary of State, Royal Chancellor, and Herald Chancellor.

-The Secretary of the Chancellery serves as the administrative head, responsible for the day-to-day operations of the honours system.
-This includes managing nominations processing, maintaining the official registers, coordinating ceremonies, and ensuring the smooth functioning of the Chancellery.
+The Secretary of the Chancellery serves as the administrative head, responsible for the day-to-day running of the honours system—including processing nominations, maintaining the official registers, and coordinating ceremonies.
 The office of Secretary is presently held by Mr. Karl Schroder.